emad-elsaid/emad-elsaid.github.io/_posts/2020-11-20-Why I became a software developer.md

-I was saving my allowance every day for 3 days a week to get a weekly comics magazine called "Bolbol" a beautiful magazine with serialized comics stories mostly from French comic houses translated to Arabia.
+I was saving my allowance every day for 3 days a week to get a weekly comics magazine called "Bolbol" a beautiful magazine with serialized comics stories mostly from French comic houses translated to Arabic.
 One day when I was getting an issue from the newspaper stand I found a magazine called "Language of the age" it was a computer magazine with a free CD. it was issued monthly and it costs 7EGP.
 I decided to get this magazine and I started saving my allowance for